performantdata/graphql-example.g8/src/main/g8/README.md

 There are also points of variance, where a particular technology can be selected from those available:

-- The Web interface may be provided by one of:
-  - Akka HTTP

 - The database may be one of:
   - [H2][h2]